chacheb/APIDemo/README.md

 Welcome aboard, fellow API adventurer.

+You are now approximately:
+- 37% more technical,
+- 82% more dangerous in meetings,
+- and 100% more likely to say:
+  > “Can we expose this through an API?”

+with suspicious confidence but thats absolutely okay.

 This project is a tiny but mighty Express.js API built to demonstrate:

 - 🌐 What APIs are